 We have put together links to websites that have been recomended by the government to support your children’s development at home.
 There are lots of very creative, quick and easy activities to try at home.
-Please remember to keep in touch via your Tapestry accounts to share your play with us and keep in touch.
-We will highlighting certain activities each week for you to focus on.
-If you scroll down this page you will find “Our Families Play and Learning at Home Gallery” where you can see some of the amazing activities our families have been exploring together.
-We will keep adding photographs to this gallery to inspire other families so keep popping back to see if your photo is featured!
-(We will only post photographs of children who we have signed persmission for sharing photographs on our websites)
+If you scroll down this page you will find “Our Families Play and Learning at Home Gallery” where you can see some of the amazing activities our families have explore together in the past.

 Simple, fun activities for children, from newborn to five.